 GeneCards Summary for DAG1 Gene

 DAG1 (Dystroglycan 1) is a Protein Coding gene.
-Diseases associated with DAG1 include Muscular Dystrophy-Dystroglycanopathy , Type C, 9 and Muscular Dystrophy-Dystroglycanopathy , Type A, 9.
-Among its related pathways are Muscular Dystrophies and Dystrophin-Glycoprotein Complex and Integrated Pancreatic Cancer Pathway.
+Diseases associated with DAG1 include Muscular Dystrophy-Dystroglycanopathy , Type A, 9 and Muscular Dystrophy-Dystroglycanopathy , Type C, 9.
+Among its related pathways are ECM proteoglycans and Arrhythmogenic right ventricular cardiomyopathy (ARVC).
 GO annotations related to this gene include calcium ion binding and protein complex binding.

 UniProtKB/Swiss-Prot for DAG1 Gene

 The dystroglycan complex is involved in a number of processes including laminin and basement membrane assembly, sarcolemmal stability, cell survival, peripheral nerve myelination, nodal structure, cell migration, and epithelial polarization.

 Alpha-dystroglycan is an extracellular peripheral glycoprotein that acts as a receptor for both extracellular matrix proteins containing laminin-G domains.
 Receptor for laminin-2 (LAMA2) and agrin in peripheral nerve Schwann cells.

 Beta-dystroglycan is a transmembrane protein that plays important roles in connecting the extracellular matrix to the cytoskeleton.
 Acts as a cell adhesion receptor in both muscle and non-muscle tissues.
 Receptor for both DMD and UTRN and, through these interactions, scaffolds axin to the cytoskeleton.
 Also functions in cell adhesion-mediated signaling and implicated in cell polarity.